tomhel/Chip-86/README.md

 # Chip-86

 Chip-86 is a Chip-8 emulator using dynamic translation (or dynamic recompilation) to x86.
-Created in C++ by Tommy Hellstrom at the University of Gavle, Sweden, 2009.
+Written in C++ by Tommy Hellstrom at the University of Gavle, Sweden, 2009.

 ##License